-We held our Annual Meeting of Stockholders in Anguilla on November 30, 2023.
-The Annual Meeting was for the purposes of electing to set the number of directors to be 6; electing our directors; and to ratify the appointment of Davidson & Company LLP, Chartered Professional Accountants, as our independent auditors for the 2023 fiscal year; to ratify our Rolling Stock Option plan as amended by inclusion of an Israeli Taxpayers Appendix thereto; and for any other regular business.
-The Company issued a schedule 14A proxy statement to the shareholders on October 5, 2023.
+We held our Annual Meeting of Stockholders in Anguilla on November 21, 2024.
+The Annual Meeting was for the purposes of electing to set the number of directors to be 6; electing our directors; and to ratify the appointment of Davidson & Company LLP, Chartered Professional Accountants, as our independent auditors for the 2024 fiscal year; to ratify the Company's new 10% "rolling" stock option plan; and for any other regular business.
+The Company issued a schedule 14A proxy statement to the shareholders on October 2, 2024.

-All nominees for directors were elected; the appointment of auditors was ratified; and the Rolling Stock Option plan as amended by inclusion of an Israeli Taxpayers Appendix thereto was ratified.
+All nominees for directors were elected; the appointment of auditors was ratified; and the new 2024 Rolling Stock Option plan thereto was ratified.
 The voting on each matter is set forth below: